Smith-Ryan1/Ryan-Smith-Portfolio/_portfolio/Security Awareness.md

 # Password tip
 It is advicable to make your password long, but unique and easy to remember, instead of complicated.

+### Week four: Malware Awareness

+I would say my five best security tips are to:

+never answer phone calls with "yes" as people can then use a recording of your affirmation and use that to make transactions

+never give personal information to people you do not know over the phone or email

+Never click on links you do not know the validity of.

+Double-check a email senders spelling and grammar as many incorrect spellings can be an indicator of a malicious actor.

+And to just always be cautious when recieving email, even if it is addressed as someone you know, people can easilly change their address name when sending an email.

+Malware comes in many different forms, some you have to activate, others activate themselves.
+Regardless, you should always scan downloads for malicious code, never download anything from suspicious looking sites, and do not click on links sent to you by unknown persons.
+Avoid these and you should be fine.

+Cybersecurity awareness month is a good time for those that know about cyberthreats to teach the young and old that may not realize exactly what damage attackers can do.
+It is also a perfect time to take invintory of devices and ensure that there is nothing malicious lying dormant in ones system.